0x0451/Articles/adventures in evasive trojans.md

 So, I've been playing with a bunch of different tools recently just for fun, and figured I'd try to put together something to illustrate how I go about building evasive malware payloads.

+Note well that this information is purely for educational purposes.
+Distributing malware is bad.

 ## Nature of the project

 What I ended up going for was to simulate a typical malware-laden pirated game.
 For this purpose, I utilized the open source game engine LZDoom with the FreeDoom WAD so that I would have a base piece of software to trojanize that would be similarly complex to a commercial game.